mhamsha/mhamsha/README.md

 </p>

 # 💫 About Me:
- 🔭 I’m currently working on developing engaging web applications with a strong focus on user experience, performance optimization, and captivating animations<br><br>👯 I'm open to collaborating on a variety of front-end projects, from building interactive web applications to designing visually appealing user interfaces.<br><br>🌱 I’m currently refining my animation skills, specializing in dynamic page transitions, interactive scrolling effects, and exploring the potential of 3D animations.<br>💬 Happy to help with front-end development questions!<br><br>⚡ Fun fact: I have a soft spot for anime and believe it's a great source of inspiration for creative design.
+ 🔭 Currently working on developing engaging web applications with a strong focus on user experience, performance optimization, and captivating animations<br><br>👯 I'm open to collaborating on a variety of front-end projects, from building interactive web applications to designing visually appealing user interfaces.<br><br>🌱 Refining my animation skills, specializing in dynamic page transitions, interactive scrolling effects, and exploring the potential of 3D animations.<br><br>💬 Happy to help with front-end questions,<span style="color💙"> hamza.shahzad.8692@gmail.com <span/><br><br>⚡ Fun fact: I have a soft spot for anime and believe it's a great source of inspiration for creative design.

 ## 🌐 Socials: